fr0xk/Scripts/Markdown/EMH.md

-# Title: Analysis of Efficient Market Hypothesis and the Role of Technical Analysis
+# Analysis of Efficient Market Hypothesis and the Role of Technical Analysis

 ## Introduction: